Display showdown: AMOLED vs LCD vs Retina vs Infinity Display

 The theoretical lifespan of an AMOLED display is several years, even when used for 12 hours a day.
 But some defective panels degrade faster.

 The theoretical lifespan of an AMOLED display is several years, even when used for 12 hours a day.
-However there is anecdotal evidence that some displays suffer from burn-in quicker than others.
-Displays which show signs of burn-in after only a few months should be considered defective, because they certainly aren’t normal.
+However, there is anecdotal evidence that some displays suffer from burn-in quicker than others.
+Displays that show signs of burn-in after only a few months should be considered defective because they certainly aren’t normal.

-While owners of devices with LCD screens might congratulate themselves for picking a smartphone that is immune to burn in, there can be a problem with LCD panels called “image retention.”
+While owners of devices with LCD screens might congratulate themselves for picking a smartphone that is immune to burn-in, there can be a problem with LCD panels called “image retention.”
 Put simply, liquid crystals can develop a tendency to stay in one position when left at the same voltage for extended periods.
 Thankfully this phenomenon is normally temporary and can usually be reversed by allowing the liquid crystals to return to their relaxed state.

 Wrap-up

 Picking a winner can be hard as there are many factors to consider, not only about the display technologies but also about the other components in a handset.
 For example, if you are an AMOLED fan, then would you consider a device with large storage and a good processor, but with an LCD display?
-The same arguments works the other way for LCD fans.
+The same argument works the other way for LCD fans.
 Generally, you’ll be fine with either display type, so just pick the handset you like.

 Higher-end devices typically sport AMOLED displays and mid-range/budget devices usually use LCD.
-However that isn’t set in concrete as there are plenty of high-end devices that have LCD displays.
-With OLED production costs dropping dramatically in recent years, more and more budget options will be offering OLED panels in future.
+But that isn’t set in concrete as there are plenty of high-end devices that have LCD displays.
+With OLED production costs dropping dramatically in recent years, more and more budget options will be offering OLED panels in the future.

+Don’t miss: Can you really tell the difference between a Quad HD and Full HD display?

 What do you think?
 AMOLED or LCD?
-What about the terms like Retina and Infinity Display?
+What about the terms like Retina vs Infinity Display?
 Are they meaningful to you?
 Please let me know in the comments below.